GSA/plainlanguage.gov/_pages/training/introductory-classes.md

 ### Plain language principles

 - Learn how to identify and write for your audience
-- Use plain language techniques in any type of document
+- Use plain language techniques to create clear and effective writing
 - Learn how using plain language can save your agency time and resources

-### Plain language and writing for the web

-- Understand the difference between print and web writing
-- Use plain language techniques to create clear and effective web messages
-- Write web content that meets the top tasks of your users

 ### Manager briefings